 Faculty Grants and Institutional Research

 The Director of Institutional Research and Research Grants, Anne Dueweke, assists by providing information on external funding to support faculty research, creative, curricular, community, and outreach endeavors.
 Also, this office collects and analyzes data to support decision-making, strategic planning, and assessment of student learning.

 Dr. Diane Kiino is the Director of Health Sciences and Chair of the Graduate Fellowships Committee.
 She conducts informational meetings for students interested in entering a health profession and applying to professional schools.
 She also offers workshops for students applying for grants, scholarships or fellowships.
 Dr. Kiino is the Executive Director of the Heyl Scholarship Fund and the advisor to the college’s chapter of the Alpha Lambda Delta honor society.

 Information and resources on the library, computer services, technology, and media services.

 Information and resources including schedule of classes, academic calendars, exam week schedules, and New Course Proposal forms.

-The Mary Jane Underwood Stryker Institute for Service-Learning strengthens the community and promotes academic learning, personal growth and civic responsibility among our students.
+The Mary Jane Underwood Stryker Center for Civic Engagement (CCE) strengthens the community and promotes academic learning, personal growth and civic responsibility among our students.